cgwire/kitsu/docs/getting-started-production/README.md

 ![attachment](../img/getting-started/attachment_retake.png)

-On the attachement option you can also choose to **Attach snapshots from your annotation**.
+You can also choose to **Attach snapshots from your annotation**on the attachment option.

 ![Attachment snapshot](../img/getting-started/attachment_snapshot.png)

-Once you click on the button, Kitsu will grab all the frames with an annotation, and will display the result.
+Once you click the button, Kitsu will grab all the frames with annotation and display the result.
 You can publish them with **Confirm**.

 ![Attachment snapshot detail](../img/getting-started/attachment_snapshot_detail.png)